Adaptive wireless power transfer in mobile Ad Hoc networks: Introduction

 \subsection{Related work}

-In this section, we briefly discuss some recent papers that are closely related to the current one.
 Mobility in ad hoc networks has been thoroughly studied and many models have been proposed over the years.
-Generally, such mobility models assume that the agents perform different kinds of random walks that may depend on many different parameters (e.g.~\cite{CBD02, BRS03}), and even be influenced by social network attributes that attempt to capture human behavior (e.g.~\cite{MHM04, VY14, HMDP17}).
-In this work, we adopt a generic mobility model that allows us to construct many different and interesting mobility patterns for the agents.
+Generally, such mobility models assume that the agents perform different kinds of random walks that may depend on many different parameters~\citep{BRS03,CBD02}, and even be influenced by social network attributes that attempt to capture human behavior~\citep{HMDP17,MHM04,VY14}).
+In this work, we slightly deviate from previous work and adopt a mobility model that allows us to construct many interesting mobility patterns for the agents, that can also simulate cases where human mobility may be arbitrary, greedy or even irrational.

 Recharging in mobile ad hoc networks has been the focus of many research papers.
-Indicatively, Nikoletseas et al.~\cite{NRST17} considered mobile ad hoc networks with multiple static chargers of finite energy supplies.
-They designed and evaluated (using real devices) two algorithms that decide which chargers must be active during each round, in order to maximize charging efficiency and achieve energy balance, respectively.
-Angelopoulos et al.~\cite{ABER15} also considered mobile ad hoc networks, with the difference that there exists a single mobile charger that has infinite energy and traverses the network in order to recharge the agents as needed.
+Indicatively, \citet{NRST17} considered mobile ad hoc networks with multiple static chargers of finite energy supplies, and evaluated (using real devices) two algorithms that decide which chargers must be active during each round, in order to maximize charging efficiency and achieve energy balance, respectively. \citet{ABER15} also considered mobile ad hoc networks, with the difference that there exists a single mobile charger that has infinite energy and traverses the network in order to recharge the agents as needed.
 They focused on designing optimal traversal strategies for the mobile charger with the goal of prolonging the network lifetime.

-He et al.~\cite{HCJYXS13} studied the energy provisioning problem.
-That is, to minimize the number of chargers, and compute where they should be located in the network area, so that all (possibly) mobile agents are always active (i.e., they have or get enough energy to complete their tasks).
-By taking into account an agent's velocity and battery capacity, Dai et al.~\cite{DC4W15} showed that the agent's continuous operation cannot be guaranteed, and introduced the Quality of Energy Provisioning (QoEP) metric to characterize the expected time that the agent is actually active.
+\citet{HCJYXS13} studied the energy provisioning problem to minimize the number of chargers and compute where they should be located in the network area so that all (possibly) mobile agents are always active (have or get enough energy to complete their tasks).
+By taking into account an agent's velocity and battery capacity, \citet{DC4W15} showed that the agent's continuous operation cannot be guaranteed, and introduced the Quality of Energy Provisioning (QoEP) metric to characterize the expected time that the agent is actually active.